Met Office Yellow Warning for high winds on Monday

 We will check whether you are entitled to any of the business rates reliefs or exemptions that exist.
 These could reduce your bill and make it easier for you to meet your payments.
 We will also discuss your payment options and consider making an arrangement with you.

 Business Rate payers are entitled to pay their current year’s demand in instalments.
 If you receive a demand at the start of the financial year you will be given 10 instalments.
 Where demands are issued later in the year, the number of instalments you can pay over will be reduced.
 Every customer has the right to make a request for their payments to be extended for up to 12 months (i.e. April to March).
-Contact us to discuss what we can do for you or complete the online application form from the Do It Online section.
+Complete the online application form here.

 • We will send a reminder notice for any unpaid instalment shortly after it is due.
-The overdue amount must be paid within ten days.
+The overdue amount must be paid within 10 days.

-• If the overdue amount is not paid, you will lose the right to pay be instalments after a further seven days.
+• If the overdue amount is not paid, you will lose the right to pay by instalments after a further 7 days.
 No further reminders will be sent and we will send you a Court summons.

-• If you bring your account up to date within seven days of the reminder you can still pay by monthly instalments as shown on your bill.
+• If you bring your account up to date within 7 days of the reminder you can still pay by monthly instalments as shown on your bill.

-However if payment is not received then we will seek a Liability Order.
+If payment is not received, then we will seek to obtain a Liability Order.
 This allows us to take other legal proceedings to recover the outstanding balance if an arrangement isn’t made, such as:

 • Referring your account to an enforcement agency